domenico-piol/rh-crossclusternetworking/README.md

 2. Setup Submariner.
 Create a `ManagedClusterSet` containing the 2 workload clusters, create the credentials needed and then enable Submariner.
 3. Once Submariner is set up correctly and connectivity is enabled, the applications can expose their services (`ServiceExport`) and use them across clusters (use the appropriate service name: `*.svc.clusterset.local`).

+> [!IMPORTANT]
-==&rarr; See Instructions for the demo [here](submariner/README.md)==
+> &rarr; See Instructions for the demo [here](submariner/README.md)

 ### Pros and Cons
 :thumbsup: Simple to use for applications, once centrally set up by cluster-admins
 :thumbsup: Centrally managed connectivity between clusters
 :thumbsup: Native performance (no protocol translation)
 :thumbsup: Secure, traffic between member clusters is encrypted via IPsec tunnel
 :thumbsup: Dataplane Transparency - making the cross cluster communication act as if it where on a single flat network

 :thumbsdown: Connectivity must first be enabled by cluster admin (a pro at the same time!)
 :thumbsdown: Complex initial setup
 :thumbsdown: Additional operational overhead for platform team
 :thumbsdown: K8s only solution

 ## Red Hat Service Interconnect (Skupper)